memfault/interrupt/_drafts/heartbeats.md

 linearly.
 We see at 11:30 the device was connected to Wi-Fi, then disconnected at 11:45, so the time connected this hour was 15 minutes.

-Let's make this problem a little trickier.
+Let's present a problem that happens all the time with embedded systems.

 ```
 [E][11:30:00] Wi-Fi connected